-Let’s be more precise and analyze real examples.
+Let’s be more precise and analyse real examples.

 #1 An online store selling musical instruments has recently started to send the Soundest cart recovery series to its customers.
 The first email goes out an hour after the cart is abandoned, the second emails goes after 12 hours and the third one – after 24 hours.

 Over the last weeks, this tool has identified 4996 abandoned carts.
 With three cart recovery emails, 24.5% of customers returned to the store once again and 22.8% of returned customers completed their purchases.

 #2 The email below is the 1st of three reminders.
 It has been sent to almost 5,000 customers.
 The open rate is 47.05%.
 The click rate – 14.32%.
 It generated more than 200 orders.
 Overall, this entire series resulted in 465 orders.